Anton-Os/Mono-Canvas/README.md

 ### Build Instructions:

-1. First create a cmake project with with the source directory pointing to Anton-Os/Mono-Canvas/Extlib and lets call the build directory ${EXTLIB_DIR}
+1. First create a cmake project with with the source directory pointing to Anton-Os/Mono-Canvas/Extlib and a build directory, ${EXTLIB_DIR}
-2. Set CACHE variable CMAKE_INSTALL_PREFIX to a custom install directory, lets call it ${INSTALL_DIR}
+2. Set CACHE variable CMAKE_INSTALL_PREFIX to an install directory, lets call it ${INSTALL_DIR}
 3. Proceed to build the first project

 4. Create a second cmake project with the source directory pointing to the root source directory Anton-Os/Mono-Canvas